athornton/wordle-solver/README.md

 # Wordle Solver

 It does what it says on the tin.
+It also plays on hard mode.

 If you're using it interactively--that is, without specifying the `--answer` option, input the results you get as a five-character string,